buzztroll/dcm_python_agent_documentation/agent_uninstall.rst

 Uninstalling the Agent
 ----------------------

-Perform the following 4 steps below with **root** authority to uninstall the python agent:
+Perform the following 4 steps below with **root** authority to uninstall the dcm-agent:

 1. Stop the agent